Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 into their position and just starting to.

-I think that's one of the things,
+I think that's one of the,

 the reasons, the biggest reasons to hire